 Oh and guess what?
 Each week, we will have a giveaway for you!!
 Aaaah, NOW you are listening?!
 Well, you have to see the recipes first.
 Trust me…recipes are great.

-- Boneless Pork Tenderloin size would depend on your needs, about 2 to 3 lbs
+- Boneless Pork Loin size would depend on your needs, about 2 to 3 lbs

 - 2 apples gala or pink lady would work nicely